Britain's FTSE rebounds from four-month low after EU campaign suspended

 * Shares set for third straight week of falls

-Banks were among the top gainers, with Lloyds, Barclays, Standard Chartered and RBS up 4.2 percent to 5.2 percent.
+Banks were among the top gainers, with Lloyds, Barclays and RBS up 3.2 percent to 5.4 percent.

-The sector dropped to a two-month low on Thursday, after polls showed momentum was shifting in favour of the campaign to leave the European Union in next week’s referendum.
+The sector dropped to a two-month low on Thursday, after polls showed momentum was switching to the campaign to leave the European Union in next week’s referendum.

 However, campaign activities were halted late on Thursday, with Britain’s politicians and public left in shock after a pro-EU lawmaker was fatally shot in the street.